ethberlin-hackathon/Talks-presentations/resources/why-are-you-here/README.md

 * You don't have to code to build
 * Everything starts with an idea

-The PDF of the presentation is in this folder, named WhyAreYouHere.pdf.
+To view a PDF of the presentation, click [here](/resources/why-are-you-here/whyareyouhere.pdf)

 The video of the talk is waiting to be uploaded by ETHBerlin staff.